nansencenter/django-geo-spaas-harvesting/README.md

 **Top-level keys**:

-- **endless** (default: False): boolean controlling the endless harvesting mode.
-If True, the harvesters will be indefinitely re-run after they finish harvesting.
-- **dump_on_interruption** (default: True): boolean controlling the persistence behavior.
-If True, the harvesters are dumped on disk in case of unexpected error or interruption.
-The harvesting process can then be resumed where it stopped.
-- **poll_interval** (default: 600): the interval in seconds at which the main process checks if the running harvester processes have finished executing.
 - **update_vocabularies** (default: True): update the Vocabulary objects stored in the database with the local `pythesint` data.
 If **update_pythesint** is also set to True, the local data is refreshed before the database is updated.